Abhayaṁ sattva-samśuddhih jñāna-yoga-vyavasthitiḥ

 ārjavam – is one’s uprightness or straight forwardness

-Fear not the mode of goodness that is to be sung together or in union with jnana yoga or path of knowledge that is fixed in charity, control of senses also, the sacrifice made to the sacred fire, own self reading following the text or the study of scriptures with a burning is one’s uprightness or straight forwardness.
+Fear not the mode of goodness (or truth) that is to be sung together or in union with jnana yoga or path of knowledge that is fixed in charity, control of senses also, the sacrifice made to the sacred fire, own self reading following the text or the study of scriptures with a burning is one’s uprightness or straight forwardness.

 Jna yoga is the yoga or path of knowledge.
 The way I have seen it be used in my life is not merely for knowledge but one should have wisdom from that knowledge.
 Jna yoga or path of knowledge fixed in charity is because ours is the religion of dharma, the outcome should be for dharma.
 The word dharma means righteousness, duty, doing what is right, charity and working for a cause that you treasure (18.47).